There is a lot of things one can see and do in Belfast.

 This unique city, packed with world-class museums, vibrant art scene and rich history has something to offer for everyone.

-Whether you want to explore this busy city, its countryside or the stunning coastline, Belfast is the right place to be.
+Whether you want to explore this busy city, its countryside or the stunning coastline, Belfast is certainly a place to add to your bucket list.

-Here are the top 10 attractions everyone should explore in Belfast.
+Here are the top 10 things to do in Belfast:

 1. Visit the Belfast Titanic Museum

 The city is the birthplace of the RMS Titanic, and the Belfast Titanic museum tells the sunken cruise liner story.

 The museum, dedicated to the world’s most famous shipwreck, opened its doors to the public in 2012.

 The venue design represents two ships being built side-by-side in the Harland & Wolff shipyards.

 Here you can learn about Belfast’s industrial heritage and the Titanic history through numbers of interactive displays.

 The Belfast Titanic museum will take you at least half a day to explore.